Žas

 Ž.A.S. (Žiertva ant smūgio) is a Lithuanian musical group that mostly performs pop music and hip hop.
 The band formed out of the members of the death metal band "Regredior" and other as well, it was established in 1993 as a gangsta rap band, later they made rock and heavy metal.
 They currently make pop material.

 The band was on a hiatus and only semi-active for 4 years, but it returned in 2012 and released a new single "Ne kažką".

-Its name read as one word produces also a word similar to that of Russian, which is widely spoken in Vilnius, užasj “terror, horror”.
+Its name read as one word produces also a word similar to that of Russian užasj “terror, horror”.